 the Looking Glass, more commonly known as Alice in

-is inhabited by the souls of the dead, scholars typically
+If the souls of the dead inhabit the supernatural region, scholars typically

 it the underworld rather

 than the Other World, though in actual mythology, the distinction